sideeffect42/skonfig-base/type/__user/man.rst

 DESCRIPTION
 -----------
-This cdist type allows you to create or modify users on the target.
+This type allows you to create or modify users on the target.

 OPTIONAL PARAMETERS